aosabook/500lines/dagoba/dagoba.markdown

 We're adding a new name for an existing step, so we'll need to create a query transformer that converts the new name to the old name whenever it's encountered.
 We'll also need to add the new name as a method on the main query object, so it can be pulled into the query program.

+If we could capture missing method calls in JavaScript and route them to a handler function then we might be able to run this transformer with a lower priority, but there's currently no way to do that.
+Instead we will run it with a high priority of 100 so the aliased methods are added before they are invoked.

 We call another helper function to merge the incoming step's arguments with the alias's default arguments.
 If the incoming step is missing an argument then we'll use the alias's argument for that slot.

 ```javascript